 Our parents' opinions and contributions are highly valued here at St. John's.
-Parents are welcome to contact us at any time (by telephone, email or virtually via Zoom or Teams).
+Parents are welcome to contact us at any time.
 We have a number of other additional contact opportunities: termly PSP reviews; parents' evenings; transition meetings; meetings involving outside agencies.